Adoption & Guardianship

 Alaskan children who are waiting for permanent homes

-Heart Gallery of Alaska – The Heart Gallery of Alaska, sponsored by Beacon Hill, hosts listings of Alaskan children legally free for adoption.
+When children are unable to remain in their family system, OCS works with partner agencies to identify forever families for Alaska’s legally-free children.
+The Heart Gallery of Alaska, sponsored by Beacon Hill, hosts listings of Alaskan children legally free for adoption and finds permanency for other youth not publicly featured.
 Working in conjunction with Alaska Center for Resource Families and the Office of Children’s Services, Heart Gallery of Alaska responds to family inquiries about listed children, provides orientation to families interested in adoption, and gives guidance on next steps to take when a family wishes to be considered for placement.

 How to be considered for placement

-If you are determined to be the individual/family who will best be able to meet the needs of the child, the Office of Children’s Services will provide more detailed information about the child.
 In Alaska, if you are not considered a relative or extended family, you must obtain a foster care license in order for a child to be placed in your care.
-Or you must have a current approved adoption home study.
 The Alaska Center for Resource Families (ACRF) can help you through the process.
 They have developed a recommended series of trainings called the Adoption Learning Path to help families prepare to become an adoptive family for children in care.